-We don’t know why Microsoft didn’t make it but there is no subtract function in Excel. … Read the rest
+We don’t know why Microsoft didn’t make it but there is … Read the rest

 Excel may not always be the most exciting program to utilize at home or at the office, but it’s an essential one that keeps over millions of users organized and able to do their tasks with relative ease.